AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 ```
 The square brackets specify an index value corresponding to the position of the value you want returned.
 You might have noticed that arrays in JavaScript are zero-indexed: the first element is at index 0.

-You'll learn a lot more about arrays in a [future article](). <!-- link to JS_First_Steps / Arrays -->
+You'll learn a lot more about arrays in a [future article](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_First_Steps/Arrays#arrays).

 ### Objects

 In programming, an object is a structure of code that models a real-life object.
-You can haave a simple object that represents a box and contains information about its width, length, and height, or you could have an object that represents a person, and contains data about their name, height, weight, what language they speak, how to say hello to them, and more.
+You can have a simple object that represents a box and contains information about its width, length, and height, or you could have an object that represents a person, and contains data about their name, height, weight, what language they speak, how to say hello to them, and more.

 Try entering the following line into your console:
 ```